 I designed a PCB to make the circuit easy to build, and have assembled quite a number of them with students in my interactivity courses at Portland Community College.
 There is no wiring, it's a quick project and costs around $40 total.

-This was a 3 week sprint from concept to deployment - I was the technical lead, sole programmer and co-designer.
-I programmed two Teensy microcontrollers to read 18 ultrasonic rangefinder sensors - which in turn triggered sound I designed and programmed in Pure Data.
-I programmed light control using a third Teensy and sent DMX from Pure Data which we in turn wired to DMX relays and 72 tubes we filled with bright LED strips.
+This was a 3 week push.
+As the co-designer/creator (with Ethan Rose), and sole programmer, I programmed microcontrollers to read 18 ultrasonic rangefinder sensors - which in turn triggered sound and light behavior designed and programmed in Pure Data.
+DMX is sent from Pure Data (using a MIDI2DMX) which we in turn wired to DMX relays and 72 tubes we filled with bright LED strips.
 I implemented the sound design in Pure Data using Karplus-Strong synthesis, and spatialized to 9 channels of audio in a circular array.

 Date Created: June, 2016